SixLabors/ZlibStream/readme.md

 - Using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)
   - Make sure you have the latest version installed
-  - Make sure you have [the .NET Core 3.1 SDK](https://www.microsoft.com/net/core#windows) installed
+  - Make sure you have [the .NET 5 SDK](https://www.microsoft.com/net/core#windows) installed

 Alternatively, you can work from command line and/or with a lightweight editor on **both Linux/Unix and Windows**: